sebasgarcep/sebasgarcep.github.io/_posts/2021-05-31-from-zero-to-data-ready-part-2.md

 ---
-title: From Zero to Data-Ready (Part 2)
+title: "From Zero to Data-Ready (Part 2): Building a SQL Data Warehouse"
 date: 2021-05-31
 tags: [Data Engineering, Retail Project, From Zero to Data-Ready, Postgres, SQL, sqitch]
 image: